 8 Class Pets + 1 Squirrel ÷ 1 Dog = Chaos (series) by Vivian Vande.
 A laugh-out-loud tale of the chaos created when a squirrel runs through an elementary school.

-George by Alex Gino.
+Melissa by Alex Gino.
 A 5th grade girl struggles with her gender identity and how to explain it to her friends and family.